beling/book-pl/src/ch19-06-macros.md

 the parsed Rust code</span>

 We get an `Ident` struct instance containing the name (identifier) of the annotated type using `ast.ident`.
-The struct in listing 19-32 shows that when we run the `impl_hello_macro` function on the code in listing 19-30, the `ident` we get will have the `ident` field with a value of `"Pancakes"`.
-Thus, the `name` variable in listing 19-33 will contain an `Ident` struct instance that, when printed, will be the string `"Pancakes"`, the name of the struct in Listing 19-30.
+The struct in Listing 19-32 shows that when we run the `impl_hello_macro` function on the code in Listing 19-30, the `ident` we get will have the `ident` field with a value of `"Pancakes"`.
+Thus, the `name` variable in Listing 19-33 will contain an `Ident` struct instance that, when printed, will be the string `"Pancakes"`, the name of the struct in Listing 19-30.